 Acute respiratory tract infections due to respiratory viruses including RSV, influenza, PIV, hMPV and coronaviruses such as SARS-CoV-2, the virus that causes COVID-19, are a major public health problem.
-For example, as of late May 2020, there were over 5 million confirmed SARS-CoV-2 cases and over 300,000 directly attributable deaths worldwide, while RSV-induced bronchiolitis is the most common reason for hospital admission in children less than one year of age.
+For example, as of July 2020, there were over 14 million confirmed SARS-CoV-2 cases and over 600,000 directly attributable deaths worldwide, while RSV-induced bronchiolitis is the most common reason for hospital admission in children less than one year of age.
 The lack of approved antiviral agents to treat many respiratory viruses underscores the need for alternative treatment and prevention strategies.

 We are developing two VST therapy candidates to target devastating respiratory viruses: ALVR106, an allogeneic off-the-shelf multi-virus-specific T cell therapy for RSV, influenza, PIV, and hMPV, and ALVR109, an allogeneic, off-the-shelf VST therapy for SARS-CoV-2 and that we are developing in response to the ongoing global COVID-19 pandemic.
+We also amended our existing sponsored research agreement with BCM, which we refer to as the BCM SRA, to enable BCM to support their work on the initial discovery and development of allogeneic, off-the-shelf, virus specific T-cell therapies to combat SARS-CoV-2.